-Peanut Butter Blossoms are a deliciously dense peanut butter cookie, adorned with sparkling granulated sugar and a delicious little Hershey kiss in the center.
+These Peanut Butter Blossoms are a Christmas tradition!
+Sweet peanut butter cookies rolled in sparkling sugar, with a milk chocolate kiss in the center!

 The Best Peanut Butter Blossoms Are Made with Shortening

 How to Dress Up Peanut Butter Blossoms

 I’m going to be honest with you, these cookies are absolutely spectacular in their classic form and need nothing changed about them.

 However, I understand that sometimes we all need something new and fresh, so I have a few fun suggestions you can try to dress up a Peanut Butter Blossom Cookie.

 - Switch the kiss in the center for a different flavored kiss – I recommend a dark chocolate kiss instead.

 - Roll your Peanut Butter Blossoms in different colored sprinkles or sanding sugar.
 Like red and green sprinkles for Christmas.

 - Or, you can try my Chocolate Candy Cane Blossoms for a brand new twist with a chocolate cookie base and candy cane chocolate kiss!